microsoft/CopyOnWrite/README.md

 * 0.1.2 October 2021: Performance fixes for Windows.
 Mac and Linux throw NotSupportedException.
 * 0.1.1 October 2021: Bug fixes for Windows.
 Mac and Linux throw NotSupportedException.
 * 0.1.0 July 2021: Windows ReFS support.
 Mac and Linux throw NotSupportedException.

+## Contributing
+This project welcomes contributions and suggestions.
+See CONTRIBUTING.md.

+### Running Unit Tests on Windows
+If you have a local ReFS drive volume on which to run ReFS related tests, set the following user or system level environment variable:

+  `CoW_Test_ReFS_Drive=D:\`

+(You may need to exit and restart VS, VSCode, or consoles after setting this.)
+When this env var is not available, unit tests create and mount a local ReFS VHD for testing.
+You must run tests elevated (as admin), e.g. by opening Visual Studio as an admin before opening the solution.

 ## Performance Comparisons